Why did I choose the Conversion Accelerator program?

 Everyone with an online business wants more conversions.
 Though you and I may define or measure “conversions” differently, Conversion Accelerator focuses on the gold standard: growing your email list.
 One of the more effective ways to do that is to create something of value that solves a real problem quickly (that is, a lead magnet), offer it to web visitors in exchange for an email address, and make that offer in more places on your website, at more opportune times.

 The Conversion Accelerator helps you accomplish that in four one-week sprints.
 You will create a lead magnet people in your target audience actually want.
-You will make strategic changes the layout of your homepage.
+You will make strategic changes to the layout of your homepage.
 You will add clear calls to action to your top blog posts.
 You will leverage various tools and tactics to convert more of the traffic your site already gets.

 As for getting more traffic and persuading more subscribers to part ways with their money *after* they opt in, well, that’s up to you, pardner.